mobilabsolutions/stash-sdk-ios/README.md

 }
 ```

 It is also possible to style the presented UI in a way that is compatible with the style guide of the rest of the containing application.
-Simply pass along an updated `PaymentMethodUIConfiguration`:
+You only need to pass along an updated `PaymentMethodUIConfiguration`:

 ```swift
 let registrationManager = MobilabPaymentSDK.getRegistrationManager()